dww100/nc3rs-r-tutorial/docs/processing_data.md

 `> train[, 1:2]`

 In these examples a blank entry for column or row selects all entries.
-If we want to exclude a line we could use, for example if we believe Mr. Owen Harris Braund to have lied about his age, we can use a negative value:
+If we want to exclude a line, for example if we believe Mr. Owen Harris Braund to have lied about his age, we can use a negative value:

 `> no_braund <- train[-1,]`

-You can obviously combine selections of both rows and columns:
+You can also combine selections of both rows and columns:

 `> train[-1, 1:2]`

-This command would select the first two columns for everyone but the scandalous liar Braund.
+This command would select the first two columns for everyone but that scandalous liar Braund.

 ## Dealing with NAs

 We have already seen that the *Age* column in our data contains many *NA* values.
-This can have an impact on calculations we perform on the data.
+This can have an impact on calculations performed on the data.
 For example if we try to calculate the average age of passengers:

 ```